PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Multiple clusters

-Users can create cluster contracts, as well as deploy clusters from each contract, as many times as they need.
-For example, the following code creates a second cluster contract, named ```my_second_cluster_contract```, asking for a cluster of eight VM instances equipped with exactly eight NVIDIA GPUs of Ada-Lovelace architecture and at least 512GB of memory per node.
+Users can create cluster contracts and deploy clusters from them as many times as they need.
+For example, the following code creates a second cluster contract, named ```my_second_cluster_contract```, asking for a cluster comprising eight VM instances equipped with exactly eight NVIDIA GPUs of Ada-Lovelace architecture and at least 512GB of memory per node.
 Then, it creates two clusters from the new contract.

 ```julia